 We also find that R's payoff is highest when the strategic importer uses a tax, and the strategic exporter uses a quota.
 The exporter's use of a quota encourages the strategic importer to use a high tariff, in order to capture quota rents.
-The high tariff reduces the world fossil fuel price, benefitting R. If the strategic countries can choose the policy instrument (in addition to choosing the level of the policy), the unique Nash equilibrium in the policy selection game is for each to use a tax, just as in the simple static model without R. The tax is a dominant strategy for both players at every level of stock, so this equilibrium is subgame perfect, as is the level of every policy, conditional on the stock.
-Given our calibrations, the first-best stock trajectory under the social planner who uses a Pigouvian tax lies below the equilibrium trajectories in the four games corresponding to the four combinations of trade policy.
-The emissions reductions arising from strategic countries' desire to improve their terms of trade, exceed the reductions due to the Pigouvian tax.
+The high tariff reduces the world fossil fuel price, benefitting R. If the strategic countries can choose the policy instrument (in addition to choosing the state-contingent level of the policy), the unique Nash equilibrium in the policy selection game is for each to use a tax, just as in the simple static model without R. The tax is a dominant strategy for both players at every level of stock, so this equilibrium is subgame perfect.
+Given our calibrations, the first-best stock trajectory under the social planner who uses a Pigouvian tax lies above the equilibrium trajectories in the games corresponding to the four combinations of trade policy.
+The emissions reductions due to the Pigouvian tax.
 Under the Pigouvian tax, there are no terms of trade incentives.